jle-quel/death/README.md

 It gives us the advantage to not care about the size of the infection routine.

 ##### Propagation
-War will infect different directory if you run it as root or as a simple user, but the way it chooses its target will be the same.
+Death will infect different directory if you run it as root or as a simple user, but the way it chooses its target will be the same.

 First, it will count the number of entries inside the predefined directories.
 Now that we know how many executables are inside the directories, it will choose a random integer that is in range of the maximum entries and save one executable for each directory.
 Then select, again randomly, one of those executables and start the infection routine.
 This way every executable has as many chances to be chosen.